From: Eddie Chumney

 Jarjoui and Vatican Foreign Minister archbishop Jean-Louis

 Tauran," Safieh said.
-Tauran is the Vatican's ambassador to
+Tauran is the Vatican's

 Israel and the Pope's representative to Jerusalem and Palestinian